-Local Land Line Telephone Service is a Telmex monopoly in the Ajijic, Lake Chapala area.
+Local Land Line Telephone Service was a Telmex monopoly in the Ajijic, Lake Chapala area, but a new option recently became available @ Lakeside — ILOX Telecomunicaciones.

 Long Distance Calling

-My clients are welcome to use the Vonage telephone in my office to call home when visiting here in Ajijic.
+My clients who don’t already have an International calling plan are welcome to use the Vonage telephone in my office to call home when visiting here in Ajijic.

 As in the rest of North America, there exist a vast array of cell phone plans & services here at Lake Chapala.
-Of course, Telcel (a division of Telmex) is the most popular; however, AT&T recently moved to the area to provide some better competition to Telcel.
+Of course, Telcel (a division of Telmex) is the most popular; however, AT&T moved to the area a couple of years ago to provide some better competition to Telcel.
 There are a few other providers–IUSACell, MovieStar, etc.– but the main providers are Telcel and now AT&T.

 You have a choice of buying minutes with a card, or having your phone recharged at several convenient locations around the area, or you can purchase one of many different plans where you pay a monthly amount for–in some cases–unlimited minutes, as well as options for calling the US and Canada free of long-distance charges.